Daniel-ET/NLP-Twitter-Sentiment-Analysis/README.md

 # Sentiment-Analysis-Twitter

-This project classify tweets from twitter into positive or negative sentiment using the bayes classifer
+This project aims to classify tweets from twitter into positive or negative sentiment using the bayes classifer